-- Preserves the proper health and function of bodhaka kapha.
+- Preserves the proper health and function of bodhaka kapha

-- Supports the body’s natural detoxification processes.
+- Supports the body’s natural detoxification processes

-- Stimulates and enhances the sense of taste.
+- Stimulates and enhances the sense of taste

-- Gently cleanses and nourishes the tissues of the oral cavity.
+- Gently cleanses and nourishes the tissues of the oral cavity

 How to Practice

 - Let it steep for one minute, cool, and then strain the triphala powder out and swish the tea throughout the mouth.

 First, sleep is a natural time for detoxification.
 Upon waking, our mouths reveal a great deal of evidence that the body was busy detoxing while we slept.
 There may be “morning breath,” a coating of ama on the tongue (though it will be thin and light, if the body is not burdened with accumulating ama), or just a simple awareness that the mouth feels different upon waking than it does at other times of the day.

-A thorough cleansing of the oral cavity upon waking clears out this dead and decaying matter, and prevents it from entering the lower digestive tract (where it could place an unnecessary burden on other bodily detoxification mechanisms).
+Thorough cleansing of the oral cavity upon waking clears out this dead and decaying matter and prevents it from entering the lower digestive tract (where it could place an unnecessary burden on other bodily detoxification mechanisms).

-- Scrape your tongue with a Tongue Cleaner,
+- Scrape your tongue with a Tongue Cleaner

-- Brush your teeth,
+- Brush your teeth

-- And rinse with warm water.
+- And rinse with warm water

 If you want to do more, consider the addition of oil pulling.